wp-plugins/rf-twitterpost/readme.txt

 This plugin allows you to tweet whenever you publish a new post.
 You can customize the tweet message and include the title or url with tags %TITLE% or %URL% (respectively).
 Twitter only allows up to 140 characters in a single tweet.
-Because of this restriction, if the format + tags cannot be more than 140 characters.
+Because of this restriction, the format + expanded tags cannot be more than 140 characters.
 If you include the %URL% tag, it is given priority.
 If it cannot fit into the format because your text is to long then it will be excluded entriley.
 If you include the %TITLE% tag and the post title causes the tweet to go over 140 characters, the plugin uses a substring of the post title, so it will fit in the tweet.